 A recent episode has Iris scoffing at Ash for getting too eager to practice battle.
 But Cilan calls her bluff, saying that she thought of the same thing too.

 Jerk with a Heart of Gold: She can be condescending, hypocritical and inconsiderate (especially with Cuteness Proximity in play), not to mention her snarkiness.
-She's also sweet-natured (much of the time), compassionate and caring to her friends (whether she admits it or not), and has a strong sense of fair play and justice (even as a child, her meeting with Drilbur was due to her wanting to punish him for stealing another Pokémon's food, yet she ended up saving his life and bonding with him very firmly).
+She's also sweet-natured (sometimes), compassionate and caring to her friends (whether she admits it or not), and has a strong sense of fair play and justice (even as a child, her meeting with Drilbur was due to her wanting to punish him for stealing another Pokémon's food, yet she ended up saving his life and bonding with him very firmly).

 Little Miss Badass: She leaps up trees like she's been training in Konoha, and has no problems jumping down a long distance and swinging on vines.
 There's also a running joke that when something bad is coming at the group, it'll happen to Ash and Cilan, but Iris will jump or move out of the way with agility, such as when children were throwing mud balls at them or when Bianca tripped and ran over the group.